kubernetes/autoscaler/cluster-autoscaler/FAQ.md

 Configuration of dynamic overprovisioning:

-1. Enable priority preemption in your cluster.
+1. (For 1.10, and below) Enable priority preemption in your cluster.
 It can be done by exporting following env variables before executing kube-up (more details [here](https://kubernetes.io/docs/concepts/configuration/pod-priority-preemption/)):
 ```sh
 export KUBE_RUNTIME_CONFIG=scheduling.k8s.io/v1alpha1=true